drspiff11/Farmhouse-Fightclub/README.md

 If you have ideas for releases in the future, it is a good idea to list them in the README.

 ## Authors and acknowledgment
-Created by Maggie, Mason, Tate, Chris
+Created by Maggie Lucas, Mason Landis, Tate Osborne, Chris Sheehy

 ## Project status